DataDog/hiring-engineers/answers.md

 ## Cutsom Agent Check

 I followed this official Datadog [documentation](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) to create a custom agent check.
-I created a file called `my_metric.py` in the `check.d` folder that is inisde `datadog-agent` directory.
+I created a file called `my_metric.py` in the `check.d` folder inisde `datadog-agent` directory.
 I took the example code of the documentation and modified it so it can generate a random number between [0,1000].
 I used the `randint` function to generate the random numbers.

 ```python
 import random # to use the randint function